 The Office of Admissions is the first stop for students who desire to enter the college.
 The Office of Admissions processes registration packets which include the application for admittance and the other necessary documents for acceptance into the college.
-For a detailed list of steps to complete the enrollment process visit the "Registration Steps Guide".
+For a detailed list of steps to complete the enrollment process visit the "Registration Steps Guide" page or refer to a printable version of the Registration Quick Reference.

 The Office of Admissions also coordinates the graduation activities as well as requests for transcripts once a student leaves the college.